onqtam/headjack/docs/why/REPUTATION.md

 > "I love Twitter: you can make predictions that sound smart and go viral and then delete them when you end up being completely wrong." - [Nikita Bier](https://twitter.com/nikitabier/status/1677733311723245568)

+> "The problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence." - [Charles Bukowski](https://www.goodreads.com/quotes/428040-the-problem-with-the-world-is-that-the-intelligent-people)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Status
 ██████████████████████████████████████████████████████████████████